r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/howto.md

 Note: the issue with `tar` is that GNU tar does not work with colons used in drive letters on Windows paths, because it instead uses colons when specifying non-local archives.
-By adding `--force-local`, this is disabled and colons work for drive letters, but unfortunately this option cannot be given first with the classic use of GNU tar (i.e.  one cannot do `$(TAR) xf file` but can do `$(TAR) -xf file).
-One can, instead, use the Windows tar (a variant of BSD tar), e.g.  `/c/Windows/System32/tar`, but some packages rely on GNU tar features not present.
-RTools4 and earlier used a customized version of GNU tar, but it might be better to adapt packages to be portable to work with the vanilla Windows version as well as the vanilla GNU tar (with --force-local).
+By adding `--force-local` to `TAR_OPTIONS`, this is disabled and colons work for drive letters.
+One can, instead, use the Windows tar (a variant of BSD tar), e.g.  `/c/Windows/System32/tar`, but some packages rely on GNU tar features.
+RTools4 and earlier used a customized version of GNU tar, which did not need the `--force-local` options for drive letters to work.

 `MkRules.rules` expects Inno Setup in `C:/Program Files (x86)/Inno Setup 6`.
 If you have installed it into a different directory, specify it in